Roald Dahl: Repton School

-Dahl was never seen as a particularly talented writer in his school years, with one of his English teachers writing in his school report, "I have never met anybody who so persistently writes words meaning the exact opposite of what is intended."
+Dahl was never seen as a particularly talented writer in his school years; one of his English teachers wrote in his school report, "I have never met anybody who so persistently writes words meaning the exact opposite of what is intended."
 He was exceptionally tall, reaching 6 ft 6 in in adult life.
 Dahl played sports including cricket, football and golf, and was made captain of the squash team.
 As well as having a passion for literature, he developed an interest in photography and often carried a camera with him.

-During his years at Repton, the Cadbury chocolate company occasionally sent boxes of new chocolates to the school to be tested by the pupils.
-Dahl dreamt of inventing a new chocolate bar that would win the praise of Mr Cadbury himself; this inspired him in writing his third children's book, Charlie and the Chocolate Factory, and to refer to chocolate in other children's books.
+During his years at Repton, the Cadbury chocolate company occasionally sent boxes of new chocolates to the school to be tested by pupils.
+Dahl dreamed of inventing a new chocolate bar that would win the praise of Mr Cadbury himself; this inspired him in writing his third children's book, Charlie and the Chocolate Factory, and to refer to chocolate in other children's books.

-Throughout his childhood and adolescent years, Dahl spent most of his summer holidays with his mother's family in Norway.
+Throughout his childhood and adolescence, Dahl spent most summer holidays with his mother's family in Norway.
 He wrote about many happy memories from those visits in Boy: Tales of Childhood, such as when he replaced the tobacco in his half-sister's fiancé's pipe with goat droppings.
-He noted only one unhappy memory of his holidays in Norway: at around the age of eight, he had to have his adenoids removed by a doctor.
+He noted only one unhappy memory of his holidays in Norway: about age eight, he had to have his adenoids removed by a doctor, a procedure which at the time was done without anaesthesia.
 His childhood and first job selling kerosene in Midsomer Norton and surrounding villages in Somerset are subjects in Boy: Tales of Childhood.